carlosonunez/resume/resume.md

 : _Dallas, TX (and other locations)_

 At ThoughtWorks, I was responsible for providing high-quality engineering for large enterprises.
-My focus was largely on infrastructure automation and optimization in legacy, on-premise environments.
+My focus was largely on infrastructure automation and systems software development against legacy, on-premise environments.

 * **Global credit card issues and credit broker**: Architected infrastructure-as-code pattern for website deployments using Terraform and Chef.